mvolkmann/MyUnixEnv/notes/EmmetNotes.md

 The equivalent snippet is `table>(tr>th+th)+(tr>td+td)`.
 Perhaps this is easier to understand.

+Multiple `^` characters can be used to climb up multiple levels, but that results in snippets that are difficult to understand at a glance.

 CSS class names are specified with the `.` character.
 For example, `div.my-class` expands to
 ```html